Work-Study & Non Work-Study Hiring Information for UCSC Faculty and Staff

-- Pay 50% of the total compensation to be paid to the students participating in the program.
-Such percentage includes a 10% administrative charge.
+- Pay 40% of the total compensation to be paid to the students participating in the program (and the 10% administrative charge).

-- Submit paper time sheet or approve an online time sheet by the due date.
+- Submit paper time sheets or approve online time sheets by the due date.

-- Share the responsibility with the student for monitoring the amount of work-study money earned.
+- Share the responsibility with the student for monitoring the amount of work-study funds used.

-As a faculty or supervisor you need to contact your HR Service Team and get information on getting access (password and user name) to the Employee Request System to complete your Student Employee Request Form.
+As a faculty or supervisor, you need to contact your HR Service Team and get information on getting access to the Employee Request System to complete your Student Employee Request Form.

-All jobs must be submitted via the online Employee Request System at: http://www.careercenter.ucsc.edu/ers/ersstaff.
-You may log in to this site to create, view, and edit your job listings using the user name and password provided to you by your HR Service Team.
+All jobs must be submitted to the Employee Request System.
+You can create, view, and edit your job listings using the user name and password provided to you by your HR Service Team.

-Work-study jobs are posted about ten working days before the start of Fall quarter.
+Work-study jobs are posted ten working days before the start of Fall quarter.
 Work-study jobs are not posted in summer.
-Students can view your job postings and apply by logging into the Student ER system.
-Only students registered for the current term and who have accepted their work-study award may apply online.
-When a student completes an application, an email may be automatically generated and sent to the employer if this option is selected.
-Non work-study jobs may be posted any time of the year.
+Non-work-study jobs may be posted any time of the year.

 Employers must hire all students online via the Career Center's Employee Request System

 - Click "search"